Mobility is how well you walk and move, whether that’s getting out of bed, climbing a flight of stairs, or driving to meet friends at a restaurant.

 - Skilled nursing: You need the help of a nurse or nursing assistant 24 hours a day.
 You live in a private or shared room.

 Then you should check the community’s safety record.
 You can look up the facility through Medicare, your state’s licensing agency, and the Better Business Bureau.
 Once you make a list of potential communities, tour each one and speak with the managers, residents, and health care providers.
 Ask the following questions:

 - Is the facility licensed?
 Can you see recent inspection reports?

 - Can they provide references?

 - Are the doors and locks secure?

 - Are staff and medical services available 24 hours a day, or is there an emergency call service?

 - Are there exercise and education programs?

-- Will the costs go up automatically every year, or only if my needs go up?
+- Will the costs go up automatically every year, or only if my/my loved one's needs go up?
 If so, how much?